Azathothas/Stars/README.md

 - [ipitio/backage](https://github.com/ipitio/backage) – Endpoint behind badges for GitHub Packages
 - [ipv6rslimited/cloudseeder](https://github.com/ipv6rslimited/cloudseeder) – One-click install internet appliances that operate on your terms.
 Transform your home computer into a sovereign and secure cloud.
 - [itiligent/Easy-Guacamole-Installer](https://github.com/itiligent/Easy-Guacamole-Installer) – 2025 Gucamole installer with options for HTTPS reverse proxy, Active Directory integration, MFA, LetsEncrypt, dark theme, MySQL backup, email alerts & more.
-- [ivan-hc/AM](https://github.com/ivan-hc/AM) – AppImage Package Manager: AppImage sandboxing, local and system installation, update all AppImages, extensible AppImages and portable apps database, lists for AppImages and other GNU/Linux binaries, drag-and-drop AppImage integration or unlisted AppImage installation, conversion of old AppImage types... and more!
+- [ivan-hc/AM](https://github.com/ivan-hc/AM) – AppImage Package Manager: AppImage sandboxing, local and system installation, update all AppImages, an extensible database of AppImages and portable apps, lists for AppImages and other GNU/Linux binaries, integrate AppImages by drag/drop or install unlisted AppImages, conversion of old AppImage types... and more!
 Manage AppImages like never before!
 - [ivan-hc/AppImaGen](https://github.com/ivan-hc/AppImaGen) – A script that generates a custom AppImage from Debian or from a PPA of your choice for the previous (not the oldest) and still supported Ubuntu LTS
 - [ivan-hc/ArchImage](https://github.com/ivan-hc/ArchImage) – Build AppImage packages for all distributions but including Arch Linux packages.
 Powered by JuNest.
 - [ivan-hc/Database-of-pkg2appimaged-packages](https://github.com/ivan-hc/Database-of-pkg2appimaged-packages) – Various AppImage packages for AM and AppMan